lesnata/news_api/README.md

 ##### REGISTRATION

-/api/account/register -> POST request for a new user
+/api/account/register -> POST request to create a new user
 - new registered account needs to be approved manually.
 Please, refer to 'TODO refactor' section For test requests please use in Headers: